 According to the U.S. Department of State’s annual Human Rights Report on Ukraine, an extensive network of prisons exists in Donetsk.
 They are located in basements, sewage wells and garages and aren’t fit even for short-term detention, with reports of “shortages of food, water, heat, sanitation and proper medical care.”

-The Trilateral Contact Group, which hosts talks with representatives from the separatists, Ukraine, Russia, France and Germany, offer Aseyev the best chance for freedom, as it did for Kozlovsky, said his colleagues.
+The Trilateral Contact Group, which hosts talks with representatives from the separatists, Ukraine, Russia, France and Germany, offers Aseyev the best chance for freedom, as it did for Kozlovsky, said his colleagues.
 But the process has largely stalled.

 Pressuncuffed.org seeks to encourage and promote rigorous student reporting, scholarly research and debate on the role of, and obstacles to, independent journalism in the United States and abroad.
 Our website features reporting by University of Maryland students about press freedom in the United States and abroad.
 It also offers resources to instructors elsewhere who may want to teach classes or hold workshops on this theme.
 In the near future, this site will become a place for student work from around the country and abroad.